RFR RELEASE DATE: Wednesday, May 6, 2026

 APPLICATION PROCESS:

-Applications are due via Submittable on June 2, 2025.
+Applications are due via Submittable on Monday, June 8, 2026 at 3:00 PM

-An informational webinar will be held on May 7, 2025 at 1:00p.m. via Zoom.
+An informational webinar will be held on Wednesday, May 13, 2026 at 10:00 AM via Zoom.
 Advanced registration is required.
-Please go to https://zoom.us/meeting/register/v0iK5-QWTDirmo0zHR1v6A to register.
+Please go to https://zoom.us/webinar/register/WN_f1b27ajpQy2VOKBRV9VKBQ to register.

-AWARD PROCESS
+AWARD PROCESS:

 Note: To ensure that MOTT adheres to professional standards of economic impact analysis and performance tracking/monitoring, the Recipients are required to participate in a collaborative research program that ensures accurate regional data that allows comparable and directional data, extends state level data to regional levels, and establishes a mechanism for exchanging ideas and best practices for centralizing data collection and disbursement.
 Research includes lodging data by region and other geographic regions on a daily, weekly, monthly and annual basis.